NTIG-Uppsala/florist-website/README.md

 - Tests made
 - Tests passed
 - Code refactored
-- Comments describeing functions in JavaScript files
+- Comments describing functions in JavaScript files
 - Other comments if needed
 - Reviewed by teammate
-- Commited to GitHub
+- Committed to GitHub

 ## Development Environment